mariapazmp/hgecode/README.md

 #### Desktop

-* On hover, Primary Navigation reverses color (white/magenta).
+* DONE.
+On hover, Primary Navigation reverses color (white/magenta).
 * On click, if item contains a URL, Primary Navigation navigates to a new 	  page.
 * On click, if item contains other items, Secondary Navigation appears (see Desktop, Secondary Navigation).

-* Menu appears containing Secondary Navigation.
+* DONE.
+Menu appears containing Secondary Navigation.
-* Translucent mask appears over content, behind menu.
+* DONE.
+Translucent mask appears over content, behind menu.
-* On hover in, Secondary Navigation changes color (magenta/light gray).
+* DONE.
+On hover in, Secondary Navigation changes color (magenta/light gray).
 * On click, Secondary navigates to a new page.
-* On click outside of menu, menu and mask are hidden.
+* DONE.
+On click outside of menu, menu and mask are hidden.

 #### Mobile